Safe Passage

 You are welcome to send one or multiple stories as individual voice notes

-Once you have recorded the story, click the “share” button and click the email option, so you can attach it to an email.
+Once you have recorded the story, click the “share” button and click the email option.

 In the subject line of the email, write Safe Passage Audio